 26. Black And White Bedding

-Black and white bedding is a high-contrast style that feels incredibly modern and prevent this look from feeling too stark, it is important to layer in plenty of different patterns and a white duvet with a thin black border and pair it with black and white patterned sheets, such as a small polka dot or a geometric print.
-A black chunky knit throw at the foot of the bed adds necessary warmth and softens the hard lines of the color classic palette is timeless and works well in minimalist, industrial, or even traditional bedroom designs, providing a very clean look.
+Black and white bedding is a high-contrast style that feels incredibly modern and graphic.
+To prevent this look from feeling too stark, it is important to layer in plenty of different patterns and textures.
+Use a white duvet with a thin black border and pair it with black and white patterned sheets, such as a small polka dot or a geometric print.
+A black chunky knit throw at the foot of the bed adds necessary warmth and softens the hard lines of the color scheme.
+This classic palette is timeless and works well in minimalist, industrial, or even traditional bedroom designs, providing a very clean look.

 27. Soft Pastel Bedding